AuReMe/metage2metabo-postaviz/README.md

     - Automatically filled.
 Select sample corresponding to previous choices.
 NO CUSTOM SELECTION BY NAME POSSIBLE !!
 NONE option in metadata should be enable!!

 - Enable row/columns clustering (Only for heatmap) will change column and or row order.
-Optionnal and independant from each other.
+Optional and independent from each other.

 - Generate statistical dataframe / Should be enable by default / performance